Choosing a school? You’ve got options.

-Some superintendents say that, while their district always planned to expand to offer an online education option, the COVID-19 pandemic sped up the process.
 To read more about online learning in Tennessee, check out the Digital Learning Collaborative’s state profile.

 Families can also choose to homeschool.
 This option allows for high levels of customized learning and flexibility.
 All 50 states allow homeschooling, the process of parents educating students at home.

-In Tennessee, if you are an independent homeschool, it is required that you provide notice of intent to homeschool before the school year or upon choosing homeschool and annually thereafter.
+In Tennessee, if you are an independent homeschool, it is required that you provide notice of intent to homeschool before the school year or upon choosing to homeschool and annually thereafter.
 Formally withdrawing from public school is required in some districts and recommended for all districts.
 If you decide to return to public school, your school will assess to determine grade level placement.